mbayatma/DesyTauAnalysesUL/BBHTT/README.md

 ./gridcontrol_setup_Run2.sh $era $channel
 ```
 where $era={16_pre,16_post,17,18} and $channel={em,tt}.
+IMPORTANT!
+Eras should be specified as 16_pre, 16_post, 17 or 18 without preceeding "20".

 Don't forget to edit gc_synch.conf file, in particular these parameters
 need to be adapted accordingly